zhanymkanov/marketplace_parser/README.md

 # About
-The project helps to parse the largest Kazakhstani marketplace: products and reviews using site API.
+The project helps to crawl the largest Kazakhstani marketplace.

 ## Parsed data can be downloaded here:
 https://github.com/zhanymkanov/reviews_dataset
 - Partially cleaned (both raw and cleaned versions are available though)
-- ~150k rows
+- ~190k rows

 # How it works
 ## Parser steps
 1. Crawl products JSON lists
 2. Crawl reviews based on products list
 3. Crawl laptops, PCs, smartphones specs based on products list
+4. Cleans the collected JSON files and extracts valuable information from the specifications
+5. Dumps data into the database

 ### Comment on API access
 <i>